HycarlDev/TickTock/README.md

 ## License
 - TBD
-- Thank to Peter Durham for his helps by his post (https://medium.com/@peterjd42/building-timers-in-react-stopwatch-and-countdown-bc06486560a2)
+- Thank to Peter Durham for his helps